enso-org/enso-archive/doc/design/syntax_and_semantic_discussion.md

 There are no differences in functionality between anonymous and named atoms.

 > Actionables for this section:
 >
 > - What is the motivating use-case for an anonymous atom?

-### Set Types
+### Typesets
 More complex types in Enso are known as typesets.
 All of these types are _structural_.
 This means that unification on these types takes place based upon the _structure_ of the type (otherwise known as its 'shape').

 Two typesets `A` and `B` can be defined to be equal as follows, where equality means that the sets represent the same type.

 1.  `A` and `B` contain the same set of _labels._ A label is a _name_ given to a type.
 2. For each label in `A` and `B`, the type of the label in `A` must be equal to the type of the same label in `B`:

     1. Atoms are only equal to themselves, accounting for application.
     2. Types are equal to themselves recursively by the above.

 Two typesets `A` and `B` also have a _subsumption_ relationship `<:` defined between them. `A` is said to be subsumed by `B` (`A <: B`) if the following
 hold:

 1.  `A` contains a subset of the labels in `B`.
 2. For each label in `A`, its type is a subset of the type of the same label in `B` (or equal to it):

     1. An atom may not subsume another atom.
     2. A type is subsumed by another time recursively by the above, accounting for defaults (e.g. `f : a -> b = x -> c` will unify with `f : a -> c`)
+    3. The subsumption judgement correctly accounts for covariance and contravariance with function terms.
+    4. The subsumption judgement correctly accounts for constraints on types.

+As typesets are matched structurally, a typeset definition serves as both a type and an interface.

+> The actionables for this section are:
+>
+> - Determine if we want to support multiple dispatch in the future, as this has
+>   impacts on whether the underlying theory for typesets needs to support
+>   overidden labels (e.g. two definitions for `foo` with different types).

 #### The Type Hierarchy
 These typesets are organised into a _modular lattice_ of types, such that it is